 For example, to change the group of the file

 chgrp www-data filename

-If you run the command with an unprivileged user, you will get “Operation not permitted” error.
-To suppress the errors, run the command with the
+If you run the command with an unprivileged user, you will get an “Operation not permitted” error.
+To suppress the error message, invoke the command with the

 -f option.
 By default, on success,